About tour

 The Myvatn Area

 Next, you’ll head to the Myvatn area.
 Myvatn Nature Baths is a northern alternative to the Blue Lagoon, with the advantage of being less crowded.
-You can choose to spend a relaxing time in the natural baths at an additional cost or can continue your journey to Myvatn.
+You can choose to spend a relaxing time in the natural baths at an additional cost, or continue your journey to Myvatn.
 This huge lake is surrounded by tiny craters.
 Its name has a very interesting meaning in Icelandic, as it literally means “midge lake”.
 But laying eyes on this beautiful lake is the opposite of hearing the unpleasant sound of those pesky insects.
 The area is very picturesque.

 The Dimmuborgir Rocks